 Borley Rectory, located near Sudbury in Essex was a Victorian house built by the Reverend Henry D. E. Bull in 1863 on the site of an old monastery.
-It has been famed as ‘the most haunted house in England’ by Harry Price with reports of strange occurrences dating back to the mid to late 1800’s, with the first documented evidence in the early 1900’s.
+It has been called the most haunted house in England by Harry Price with reports of strange occurrences dating back to the mid to late 1800’s.

-According to folklore a nun from a nearby nunnery fell in love with a monk from the monastery, the pair attempted to elope together but were caught and sentenced to death.
+According to folklore, a nun from a nearby nunnery fell in love with a monk from the monastery.
+The pair were caught when trying to elope together and were sentenced to death.
 The monk was reported to have been sent to the gallows of the monastery whilst the nun was sealed into the walls of the nunnery alive.
 The Rectory was destroyed by a fire in mysterious circumstances in 1939, the ruins remained until 1944 before the rectory was demolished.

-Read more about the history of Borely Rectory [here].
+Read more about the history of Borley Rectory [here].

 Approx. 29min drive from Whitehaven / 58min from Barrow-in-Furness / 1hr08 from Kendal

-Home to the Pennington family who have lived in the castle for many generations since 1208.
-Muncaster Castle is Known as ‘one of Britain’s most haunted buildings’, it is thought to have been built on the site where a large Roman fort once was.
+Muncaster Castle has been home to the Pennington family since 1208.
+Known as one of Britain’s most haunted buildings, it is thought to have been built on the site where a large Roman fort once stood.

 Paranormal activity includes footsteps down the corridors at night, babies crying and things that go thud in the night.
 The Tapestry Room is the most haunted room in the castle with visitors often reporting feeling an unwelcoming presence in the room.
 Many who have stayed in the room report children singing softly and black figures appearing in the night.
 If you’re still sceptical you can actually stay in the Tapestry Room if you dare…